ChristopherFont/Python_Projects/README.md

 # Python_Projects
-The following page includes a list of all my personal python projects.
+The following pages includes all of my personal python projects.